traderepublic/Cilicon/README.md

 ### ✨ Choosing a Source

-Cilicon uses the `tart` container format and comes with an integrated OCI client to fetch images from the internet.
+Cilicon uses the `tart` container format and comes with an integrated [OCI](https://opencontainers.org/) client to fetch images from the internet.

-It's recommended to use the [publicly hosted images](https://github.com/cirruslabs/macos-image-templates/pkgs/container/macos-ventura-xcode), however you may create new images using one of the following:
+It's recommended to use [publicly hosted images](https://github.com/cirruslabs/macos-image-templates/pkgs/container/macos-ventura-xcode), however if you need to create or edit your master image, you may choose one of the following options:

-- Using [tart](https://github.com/cirruslabs/tart/) (supports downloading, installing, editing, and uploading to OCI) - recommended
+- Using [tart](https://github.com/cirruslabs/tart/) (supports downloading, installing, editing, and uploading via OCI) - recommended
-- Using Cilicon Installer (supports downloading and installing.
-Editing can be done in Cilicon by enabling `editorMode`)
+- Using Cilicon Installer (supports downloading and installing)
+- Using Cilicon (supports editing by enabling `editorMode` in the configuration file)

+#### ⚠️ Important
+- When choosing an OCI hosted image, make sure to prepend the `oci://` scheme to the url.
+Cilicon will otherwise assume a local filesystem path.
+- Don't use the `latest` tag when choosing an image version.
+Instead pick the specific version of Xcode you would like to have installed (e.g. `14.3`).
+- Images downloaded via OCI will reside in the `~/.tart` folder and should be cleared of unused images periodically.
+- Newer versions of macOS may be published with the same version of Xcode installed.
+In case you want to update, you must manually delete the corresponding image and start Cilicon again.

 ### ⚙️ Configuration

-Cilicon expects a valid `cilicon.yml` file to be present in the Host OS's home directory.
+Cilicon expects a `cilicon.yml` file to be present in the Host OS's home directory.
-For more information on available optional and required properties, see [Config.swift](/Cilicon/Config/Config.swift).
+For more information on all available settings see [Config.swift](/Cilicon/Config/Config.swift).

 #### GitHub Actions